-If someone responds to a message, it will be discarded, and they'll receive this message.
+If someone tries to respond to a message, it will be discarded, and they'll receive this message.

-If a number is unable to receive a text we've sent, you can see an icon on their profile to show the number wasn't textable.
+If a number cannot receive a text, you can see an icon on their profile to show the number isn't textable.

 30004 means their number is blocked.
 They will not receive any texts.

 21612 means the number is not a valid US number.